She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 I'm a part of something much bigger.

-Everything about San Diego feeds my spirit, and my intuition grows stronger; now I’m aware that I can hear my wise, confident little voice much clearer when I’m careful about how I treat my body.
+Everything about San Diego feeds my spirit, and my intuition grows stronger; now I know that I can hear my wise, confident little voice much clearer when I’m conscious about how I treat my body.

-I live on farmers markets’ fresh produce, clean fish from the sea, and 20-mile runs that keep my channels clear, but my social life is on fire and it’s hard not to fall into the rock star-like, Southern California scene.
+Farmers markets’ fresh produce, clean fish from the sea, and 20-mile runs keep my channels clear, but my social life is on fire and it’s hard not to fall into the rock star-like, Southern California scene.

 Before long, I do.

-We look great on paper, but we get into horrible fights, regularly fueled by alcohol.
+We look great on paper, but we get into horrible fights that are regularly fueled by alcohol.

-It’s a week before he has to leave for his second deployment this year, and we are in an old bank turned gold-and-velvet-draped hotel in San Francisco.
+It’s a week before he has to leave for his second deployment this year, and we're in an old bank turned gold-and-velvet-draped hotel in San Francisco.

-I’m standing in our room in a black dress that clings to me in a way that feels like almost nothing, and heels that make me tall enough to reach Paul’s lips.
+I’m standing in our room in a black dress that clings to me in a way that feels like almost nothing, and heels that make me tall enough to barely reach his lips.

-Through the static of my drunkenness, I hear it.
+Through the static of my buzz, I hear it.

 Stop.
 You have to stop.